 This book is a great tool for talking with children about a range of topics including the word “sex”, bodies, crushes, consent, and more.
 Written and illustrated in a playful, engaging, and empowering way, it is inclusive of many types of diversity. [comic book, ages 7 and up]

 ‘It landed in the number six spot after would-be censors trotted out the specter of sex education fueling interest in the act by claiming that the book would make children “want to have sex or ask questions about sex.”’

 Junie B. Jones series by Barbara Park

-“It may be hard to believe, but many concerned teachers and parents protest the series because of its use of bad grammar and language, the decisions Junie B. Jones makes, and some of the messages the books send.
-Barbara Park even showed up on the American Library Association’s list of ten most frequently challenged authors of 2004 due to these kind of opinions.”
+“It may be hard to believe, but many concerned teachers and parents protest the series because of its use of bad grammar and language, the decisions Junie B. Jones makes, and some of the messages the books sent.
+Barbara Park even showed up on the American Library Association’s list of ten most frequently challenged authors of 2004 due to this kind of opinions.”